Bluscrn/cheatsheets/git.md

 - id_ecdsa.pub
 - id_ed25519.pub

-If you don't have an existing public and private key pair, or don't wish to use any that are available to connect to GitHub, then generate a new SSH key, otherwise skip to [Add your key to the ssh-agent](#add-your-key-to-the-ssh-agent)
+If you don't have an existing public and private key pair, or don't wish to use any that are available to connect to GitHub, then continue on, otherwise skip to [Add your key to the ssh-agent](#add-your-key-to-the-ssh-agent)

 ### Generate a key